Our research covers a range of areas in wireless communications,

 A novel secure buffer-aided decode-and-forward relay selection that amalgamates the benefits of buffer-state-based relay selection, the max-ratio criterion, simultaneous activation of multiple source-to-relay links, and cooperative beamforming is proposed in the context of dual-hop networks.
 More specifically, the proposed scheme is designed for selecting a single or multiple relay nodes for packet reception or transmission, based on the buffer states of relay nodes, while avoiding the detrimental effects of both an empty buffer state and a buffer overflow.
 Furthermore, analytical bounds on the secrecy outage probability and average delay are derived for our proposed scheme, based on a Markov chain process, in order to verify the system model of our proposed scheme.
 Furthermore, we introduce the concept of cooperative jamming into the proposed scheme, in order to interfere with an eavesdropper’s reception, while dispensing with full channel state information associated with an eavesdropper at a central coordinator.

-R. Nakai and S. Sugiura, "Physical layer security in buffer-state-based max-ratio relay selection exploiting broadcasting with cooperative beamforming and jamming," IEEE Transactions on Information Forensics and Security, in press.
+R. Nakai and S. Sugiura, "Physical layer security in buffer-state-based max-ratio relay selection exploiting broadcasting with cooperative beamforming and jamming," IEEE Transactions on Information Forensics and Security, vol. 14, no. 2, pp. 431-444, Feb.
+2019.

 Motivated by the recent max-link protocol and the max-max protocol, both of which were developed for a simple dual-hop buffer-aided cooperative network, we present a novel hybrid buffer-aided cooperative protocol that attains the benefits of high reliability and reduced packet delay. by introducing a periodic Markov chain model, we derive the theoretical outage probability of our hybrid buffer-aided scheme under the realistic assumption of finite-buffer relays.
 Our analytical and simulation results demonstrate that the proposed protocol benefits from the aforementioned high-diversity reliable performance and the reduced end-to-end packet delay.